 With information on Zika virus changing regularly NaTHNaC has posted information for travellers and health professionals.
 Nurses advising travellers should be aware of the most current information.

-Further information is available from Public Health England:
+Further information is available from Public Health England and NaTHNaC.

 NaTHNaC (England Wales and Northern Ireland) and Health Protection Scotland's (HPS) TRAVAX (Scotland) are the designated State Parties for Yellow Fever provision in the UK under the WHO International Health Regulations (IHRs).